vinotieno/Workforce-Demographic-and-Compensation-Analysis-/README.md

 ### Exploratory Data Analysis
  - EDA involved exploring the workforce demographic data to answer the following questions:
-      1.What is the distribution of employees by gender and ethnicity?
+   - What is the distribution of employees by gender and ethnicity?
-      2.Which department has the highest employee turnover rate?
+   - Which department has the highest employee turnover rate?
-      3.How many employees were hired in each year?
+   - How many employees were hired in each year?
-      4.How does the annual salary compare between different cities and countries?
+   - How does the annual salary compare between different cities and countries?
-      5.What is the trend in salary growth over the years?
+   - What is the trend in salary growth over the years?
-      6.Are younger employees receiving lower salaries compared to older employees?
+   - Are younger employees receiving lower salaries compared to older employees?
-      7.Which department has the highest and lowest salary distribution?
+   - Which department has the highest and lowest salary distribution?

 ### Data Visualization